 B. After entering Neutral, ProtoSounds® will immediately play an air release sound followed approximately 2 seconds later by a Cab Chatter Arrival Message.
-The arrival message announces what yard the engine has arrived in (the yard is described as either Yard A or Yard B.
+The arrival message announces what yard the engine has arrived in (the vard is described as either Yard A or Yard B, alternating each time FYS is enabled during the current operating session.
+If the engine is turned off for more than three seconds, sound of freight car doors can be heard opening, followed by the sounds for forklift engines.
+At this point various freight yard sounds can be heard including forklift operation, engine sounds, reverse warning horn beeps, and additional freight car door sounds.